serverless/event-gateway/README.md

 HTTP services, even different cloud providers.
 Functions may be registered as subscribers to a custom event.
 When an event occurs, all subscribers are called asynchronously with the event as its argument.

+Creating a subscription requires providing ID of registered function, an event type and a path (which is `/` by default).
+The path property indicated URL path which Events API is listening on.

 #### Example: Subscribe to an Event

 ##### curl example